egurapha/Shunpo/README.md

 ```

 **Rules:**
-- Must be exactly 10 characters (one for each menu item)
+- Must be exactly 10 characters (one for each menu item).
-- Cannot contain `n`, `p`, or `b` (reserved for navigation)
+- Cannot contain `n`, `p`, or `b` (reserved for navigation).
-- No duplicate characters allowed
+- No duplicate characters allowed.
-- Invalid configs fall back to the default `1234567890`
+- Invalid configs fall back to the default `1234567890`.

 **Note:** CLI arguments (e.g., `sg 3`, `sj 1`) always use numeric indices 0-9, regardless of your custom keys.